-New York Fashion Week is here.
-The Spring/Summer shows have officially kicked-off on Thursday in Manhattan, where a slew of brands – some household names, others virtually unknown – line the official calendar.
-This go-around of the bi-annual week comes with a few noteworthy absences, some of which have decamped to the greener pastures of the more established Paris to show their seasonal wares, while others have opted-out altogether.
+Fashion Week is upon us again.
+The Spring/Summer shows officially kicked-off on Thursday in New York, where a slew of brands – some, like Marc Jacobs and Oscar de la Renta, household names, others virtually unknown – line the official calendar.
+This go-around of the bi-annual week, which kicks off the larger month of runway shows in London, Milan, and Paris, comes with a few noteworthy absences, some of which have decamped to the greener pastures of the more established Paris to show their seasonal wares, while others simply have opted-out altogether.

-The Council of Fashion Designers of America has put changes in play in New York in order to fashion a more compelling week for the industry's participants and stakeholders: a shortened week (NYFW is down to six days as opposed to seven) and more striking bookends.
-These NYFW-specific alterations – which will ideally cut down on the days-late rush of editors, buyers, and influencers, who have, for many seasons now, skipped the first few days of NYFW, arriving just in time for the biggest events are good for the brands that stand to gain tangible benefits and meaningful traction from their runway shows, such as increased sales, new clients, and press buzz that lasts beyond the day of show, etc.
+The Council of Fashion Designers of America has put changes in play in New York in order to fashion a more compelling week for the industry’s participants and stakeholders: a shortened week (NYFW is down to six days as opposed to seven) and more striking bookends.
+These NYFW-specific alterations – which will ideally cut down on the days-late rush of editors, buyers, and influencers, who have, for many seasons now, skipped the first few days of NYFW, arriving just in time for the biggest events – are good for the brands that stand to gain tangible benefits and meaningful traction (i.e. return-on-investment on the hundreds of thousands of dollars, or more that brands spend) from their runway shows, such as increased sales, new clients, and press buz1z that lasts beyond the day of show, etc.

-But if we are being honest, not every brand on the calendar walks away from its respective fashion week event with a benefits worth writing home about (and that is not New York-specific).
+It has become obvious that not every brand on the calendar walks away from its respective fashion week event with benefits worth writing home about, particularly as social media and other digital endeavors continue to shape the industry in significant and meaningful ways.
 In fact, only a small fraction of brands that stage shows or presentations likely stand to capture a truly meaningful fashion week return-on-investment.

-Nonetheless, most brands incur the expense and continue to stage shows (which tend to set them back $100,000 at the very least) because, well ... that is what brands do and have done for decades.
+Nonetheless, most brands incur the expense and continue to stage costly shows because, well … that is what brands do and have done for decades.
 It is the traditional model upon which fashion brands are built and operate within the industry.
 Brands – big and small, established and emerging – show during fashion week, and until very recently, it seemed as though the vast majority of them did so without necessarily questioning the individual merits of the situation.

 Questioning the System